Sub-IoT/Sub-IoT-Stack/docs/_docs/hardware.md

 # Platforms

 ## Overview
-A goal of OSS-7 is to support different hardware platforms and radio's.
+A goal of Sub-IoT is to support different hardware platforms and radio's.
 The stack provides this portability by using portable C code for the higher layers, and providing a pluggable driver system for hardware specific implementations.
-As explained in the [architecture section]({{ site.baseurl }}{% link _docs/architecture.md %}), OSS-7 has the concept of chips and platforms inside the hardware abstraction layer.
+As explained in the [architecture section]({{ site.baseurl }}{% link _docs/architecture.md %}), Sub-IoT has the concept of chips and platforms inside the hardware abstraction layer.
 A chip implementation contains drivers for MCU peripherals or radio chips.
 A platform is a combination of a set of chips (for example an MCU and a radio chip), and describes the board wiring and features like LEDs or buttons.
 You can think of a platform as a specific board.

 Currently we support the following platforms, in decreasing order of completeness/stability: